eric1234/iconpark/README.md

 This integration lets you customize most of these factors via CSS variables.
 If you do no customization and don't even use the provided CSS file, then the icons will display with the above indicated defaults.
-The stroke color will be "currentcolor" (i.e. text color).
+The color will be "currentcolor" (i.e. text color).

 The included CSS file provides two things: